Alexander ALX400: Operators

 The ALX400 was also popular with Dublin Bus of Ireland, which ordered 658 between 2000 and 2006.
 All but ten were fitted on Volvo B7TL chassis, with a batch of ten fitted on the TransBus Trident chassis delivered in 2003 to compare against the B7TLs with a view to splitting future orders.
-Most of these featured 76 seat single door bodies although there were various seating capacities for on a small minority used and rail/airport services.
-Summerhill based AV 116-130 were built with dual door bodies for use on the Airlink services.
+Most of these featured 76 seat single door bodies although there were various seating capacities used on a small minority of rail and airport link services; Summerhill based AV 116-130 were built with dual-door bodies for use on the Airlink services.